What Is Sexual Harassment?

 Sexual Harassment Laws

-Under title (VII) of civil rights act of 1964, the law protects individuals against any form of sex discrimination.
+Under title (VII) of the civil rights act of 1964, the law protects individuals against any form of sex discrimination.
 No employer has the right to explore any unwanted sexual behavior with his or her employees, it is considered illegal for any employer to discriminate his employees when firing, hiring or denial of any other job benefits or opportunity because of their sex.

 Types Of Sexual Harassment Claims

 Quid Pro Quo

 In this type of sexual harassment, the employer makes employment decisions based on an individual’s willingness to submit themselves to any form of sexual activity or harassment.
 Such employment decisions include; promotion, keeping your job contract, bonuses, assignments, and any other benefits.

 Hostile Work Environment Claims